Setting up an experiment server with AWS#

 Select ‘Ubuntu’ as the OS image.

 Click ‘Create key pair’ (RSA) and give it a name, e.g. ‘test-psynet’.
 When done, a .pem file should be downloaded onto your computer.
-To save it within your SSH agent, run
+Move the file somewhere safe, for example

-, using your own file name as appropriate.Click ‘Create security group’.
+, using your own file path as appropriate.Click ‘Create security group’.
 You have some decisions here about security.
 Tick all boxes (allow SSH, allow HTTPS, allow HTTP).
 If you are confident that you have a fixed IP address, and know how to update your AWS settings if it changes, change the SSH traffic option to only allow traffic from my IP address.

-Set storage to 32 GB.
+Set storage to 30 GB.

 Leave all other options at their defaults, and click launch instance.
 Your instance will take a while to boot.
 You can click on the instances tab to see the current status of them.
 While the ‘status check’ column still says ‘initializing’, you’ll still have to wait longer.